-At the conclusion of the spring 2015 semester, participating students completed an assessment survey.
+At the conclusion of each semester, participating students completed an assessment survey.
 Of the students that responded to the survey, the majority reported a positive learning outcome from their experiences.
-In addition, students' service experiences directly addressed the university's learning outcomes, including: to understand and promote social justice (95% of respondents strongly agreed/agreed that they will act to work for social justice changes in society) and to act competently in a global and diverse world (96% and 89% of respondents strongly agreed or agreed that as a result of their service experience, they know how to communicate their ideas in a situation new to them and know how to lead in a cross-cultural situation, respectively.)
-The data reported below is from 180 respondents of the 513 students who participated in weekly service in the spring 2015 semester.
+In addition, students' service experiences directly addressed the university's learning outcomes, including: to understand and promote social justice (91% of respondents strongly agreed/agreed that they will act to work for social justice changes in society) and to act competently in a global and diverse world (93% of respondents agreed or strongly agreed that as a result of their service experience, they know how to lead in a new situation).
+The data reported below is from 259 respondents of the 983 students who participated in weekly service in the academic year 2015-16.

 As a result of the service in which I have participated Strongly Agree/ Agree Neither Agree Nor Disagree Disagree/ Strongly Disagree I know how to lead in a situation that is new to me.
-95% 4% 1% I have a responsibility to participate in service to the community.
-93% 5% 2% I will act to work for social justice changes in society.
-95% 5% 0% I have a good understanding of the needs in the community in which I am doing service.
-93% 6% 1% I probably will NOT volunteer again after this course or semester.
-4% 8% 88%
+93% 6% 1% I have a responsibility to participate in service to the community.
+90% 9% 1% I will act to work for social justice changes in society.
+91% 9% 0% I have a good understanding of the needs in the community in which I am doing service.
+92% 6% 2% I probably will not volunteer again after this course or semester.
+8% 8% 85%